 In the past, I've also experimented with tissue papers, although their extreme thinness and tendency to become difficult to handle once glued can pose challenges.

 The Gluing Agent

-The mixed media artists, Forest Rogers (if you haven't seen her art go check it out now!), introduced me to acrylic medium, such as soft gel, as a method to secure paper to a surface.
-It's not as tacky as glue, but it is more transparent, archival, and more forgiving in application.
+Mixed media artist Forest Rogers introduced me to using an acrylic medium like soft gel to secure paper to a surface.
+While less tacky than glue, it's more transparent, archival, and more forgiving during application.

-First, build your armature out of the wire mesh.
-If you're making a horse tail (or maybe wings? :D) shape it and attach it firmly to your main armature.
+First, shape your wire mesh armature.
+If you're crafting a horse tail (or perhaps wings?), mold it and secure it to your primary armature.

-- Dip the paper into the glue solution and scrape off excess with fingers, then drape over armature, or
+1) Dip the paper into the glue solution, remove excess using your fingers, and drape over the armature,

-- Lay the paper roughly over your armature, then take a brush and paint the glue over top, ensuring it soaks into it.
+2) Roughly position the paper over your armature, then paint the glue over top with a brush, ensuring thorough soaking.

 The second method generally affords more precision, but it could vary depending on your paper choice and technique.
 Tearing the paper into manageable strips might prove helpful.